J35P312/FindSV/README.md

 =========
 The config file is generated using the setup.py script.
 Generate the file and read the comments within this file for more information on the individual variables.

+The config file template is found in the folder config_template.
+This template could be turned into a config file through manual configuration.

 Gene_Keys
 ==========